 Consolidated debt to total consolidated market capitalization ratio, defined as total consolidated debt as a percentage of the value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
 Our total consolidated market capitalization was approximately \$18.9 billion at March 31, 2010.
-Total consolidated market capitalization was calculated using the March 31, 2010 closing stock price of \$75.44 per common share and the following: (1) 158,810,083 outstanding common units of limited partnership (including 139,003,995 common units held by Boston Properties, Inc.), (2) an aggregate of 1,460,688 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest, (3) an aggregate of 1,640,273 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (4) our consolidated debt totaling approximately \$6.7 billion.
+Total consolidated market capitalization was calculated using the March 31, 2010 closing stock price of \$75.44 per common share and the following: (1) 139,003,995 shares of our common stock, (2) 19,806,088 outstanding common units of partnership interest in Boston Properties Limited Partnership, (excluding common units held by Boston Properties, Inc.), (3) an aggregate of 1,460,688 common units issuable upon conversion of all outstanding Series Two Preferred Units of partnership interest in Boston Properties Limited Partnership, (4) an aggregate of 1,640,273 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (5) our consolidated debt totaling approximately \$6.7 billion.
 The calculation of total consolidated market capitalization does not include 1,080,938 2008 OPP Units because, unlike other LTIP Units, they are not earned until certain return thresholds are achieved.
-Our total consolidated debt, which excludes debt collateralized by our unconsolidated joint ventures, at March 31, 2010, represented approximately 35.34% of our total consolidated market capitalization.
-This percentage will fluctuate with changes in the market value of Boston Properties, Inc.'s common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
-However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our outstanding indebtedness.
+Our total consolidated debt total consolidated debt, which excludes debt collateralized by our unconsolidated price to unconsolidated debt to increase will fluctuate with changes in the market value of our common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
+However, for a company like ours, whose assets are primarily income-producing real estate, the consolidated debt to total consolidated market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our ou

-For a discussion of our unconsolidated joint venture indebtedness, see "Liquidity and Capital Resources-Capitalization-Off-Balance Sheet Arrangements -Joint Venture Indebtedness" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For a discussion of our unconsolidated joint venture indebtedness, see "Liquidity and Capital Resources-Capitalization-Off-Balance Sheet Arrangements-Joint Venture Indebtedness" within "Item 2-Management's Discussion and Analysis of Financial Conditions and Results of Operations."